TYPE DESIGN INFORMATION PAGE last updated on Tue Jan 28 21:45:35 EST 2020

 Original fonts by Florida-based Heather Loeb (aka Heather Daniels or as Gyrl Friday): 21Heads, ArmyBoy, BadBlackCat, CaveGyrl, Denigrated, Dragoon, FitofTears, GyrlFriday, GyrlLovesBoy, Hubbly, LittleCity2000, Luftwanker, MmmmCoffee, PsychedelicSauce, Pukisaka, ScrapedKnee, ScrewyMeltedWax, ShowerFlower, SingleGyrl, TinyTube, VineyTimes, WaterToy, WebDotDing, Wilhomena, WiquedT, ZebraParade.

 Intertype vice president for engineering in the 1930s and 1940s, who lived from 1886-1956.
 His creations include Ideal News&Italic, Regal&Italic, and Regal Bold.
 He supervised the design of bold faces to accompany Morris F. Benton's News Gothic (1908, ATF) for Intertype.

 Mac McGrew: Ideal (originally called Ideal News) was designed by Herman R. Freund for Intertype in 1926, for the New York Times.
 It has much the appearance of Century Schoolbook, but with shorter ascenders and squattier capitals.
 The italic is a little closer to Century Expanded Italic, providing more contrast with the roman.
 Sturdy serifs, substantial hairlines, and open loops make it a practical face for the demanding production requirements of high-speed newspaper use.
 Ideal Bold is heavier than the Century bold faces.

 Mac McGrew: Regal was created for the Chicago Tribune, designed by Herman R. Freund and introduced by Intertype in 1935, with Regal Bold following in 1937.
 This is primarily a newspaper face, rather wide, with large x-height and short ascenders and descenders, similar to Ideal but a little lighter.
 Also compare Paragon.

 History of mathematical symbols

-Joshua M. Smith (Centerville, OH) runs Hydro74, which is located in Sanford, FL.
+Joshua M. Smith (Centerville, OH) runs Hydro74, which is located in Sanford and/or Orlando, FL.
 His faces take their themes often from metal rock bands, the goth scene, blackletter, and grunge.
 They can be bought at MyFonts or here.
 See also here.
 More direct access.

 His typefaces: Gestapo Dirty, Gestapo Tech, Terra Firma, Rehab, MissionUK, Messiahcom, Kogji, New York Corp, Texan, Grace For The Fallen.
 Free fonts include Beast, Broken74, Gatecrashertexan, Heresy, MeaniesThick, MegalomaniaItalic, MegalomaniaNormal, MilitarizeConform, MoogwaiItalic, MoogwaiNormal, MoogwaiThinOblique, OmnipotenceBlack, PietyBlack, Platipus, Proclivitydark, Proven, Resurrection, Revolution, Sacrafical, SailorJerry, Spitfire (2010, tattoo face), Submit, SubmitItalic, SubmitThinItalic, TripleXXX, Conform, Meanies, Megalomania, Moogwai, Platipus, Resurection, Revolution, Proven, Gate Crasher, Agnostic, Working Class hero (Western), Blasphemy, Disestarlishmentarianism, Napalm Vertigo, Black Mass (2005, blackletter / tattoo face).